-We have incurred significant net losses in each period since our inception and anticipate that we will continue to incur net losses for the foreseeable future.
+We have incurred significant net losses in each year since our inception and anticipate that we will continue to incur net losses for the foreseeable future.

-We have incurred net losses in each reporting period since our inception, including net losses of \$36.3 million, \$190.2 million, and \$105.4 million for the years ended December 31, 2021, 2020, and 2019, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$446.4 million.
+We have incurred net losses in almost every reporting period since our inception.
+We incurred net losses of \$133.3 million, \$36.3 million, and \$190.2 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$579.7 million.

 We have invested significant financial resources in research and development activities, including for our preclinical and clinical product candidates.
 We do not expect to generate revenue from product sales for several years, if at all.
-The revenue we currently generate from our collaboration arrangement with AbbVie is variable and limited in amount.
-For our collaboration with AbbVie, we recognize collaboration revenue by measuring the progress towards complete satisfaction of the performance of obligation measured as the program costs are incurred.
+The revenue we currently generate from our collaboration arrangements with AbbVie and GSK is variable and limited in amount.
+For our collaborations with AbbVie and GSK, we recognize collaboration revenue by measuring the progress towards complete satisfaction of the performance of obligation measured as the program costs are incurred.
 The amount of our future net losses will depend, in part, on the level of our future expenditures and revenue.
-Moreover, our net losses may fluctuate significantly from quarter to quarter and year to year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
+Moreover, our net losses may fluctuate significantly from quarter and year to year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.

-On July 1, 2021, we entered into the GSK Agreement to collaborate on the global development and commercialization of progranulin-elevating monoclonal antibodies, AL001 and AL101.
-Under the terms of the GSK Agreement, we received \$700 million in upfront payments, of which \$500 million was received in the August 2021 and \$200 million was received in January 2022.
-In addition, we will be eligible to receive up to an additional \$1.5 billion in clinical development, regulatory, and commercial launch-related milestone payments for AL001 and AL101.
+On July 1, 2021, we entered into an agreement with GSK to collaborate on the global development and commercialization of progranulin-elevating monoclonal antibodies, including latozinemab and AL101.
+Under the terms of the GSK Agreement, we received \$700 million in upfront payments, of which \$500 million was received in August 2021 and \$200 million was received in January 2022.
+In addition, we will be eligible to receive up to an additional \$1.5 billion in clinical development, regulatory, and commercial launch-related milestone payments for latozinemab and AL101.